There are many ways parents and caregivers can help keep tamariki safe when they sleep.

 Make sure the gaps between your cot bars are no bigger than 50mm–90mm to prevent your baby getting caught between them.

-3. Sleep in their own space
+3. Have them sleep in their own space

 4. Be smokefree

 Second-hand smoke can make your baby sick and increases their risk of dying in their sleep.
-Make your home smokefree – it’s best for baby, best for you and best for your whānau.
+Make your home and car smokefree – it’s best for baby, best for you and best for your whānau.

 5. Have your baby immunised on time